 Holly is a large, slow-growing evergreen, usually found as a shrub or small tree.
 It has woody stems and its leaves are 2-5 inches long and 1-3 inches wide.
 The oval, shiny leaves are dark green on the surface, lighter green underneath, and young leaves have three to five sharp spines on each side.
 Older leaves and those found higher up in the tree, do not have spines.
 Flowers of English holly are white, small, and have a sweet scent, making them attractive to bees and other pollinators.

 Holly berries form on female plants in the fall and can be red, yellow, or orange.
-The berries contain ilicin, a bitter alkaloid, which make them both unpalatable and poisonous to people and pets.
+The berries contain ilicin, a bitter alkaloid, which makes them both unpalatable and poisonous to people and pets.
 Winter frosts soften the berries and make them more palatable to birds and rodents who spread seeds in their droppings.
 Holly can also spread by suckering and layering.

 Why Should I Care About English Holly?